hackerb9/fonttable/README.md

 If you don't have [`/usr/share/unicode/UnicodeData.txt`](http://unicode.org/Public/UNIDATA/UnicodeData.txt) on your system, a version cached in this script will be automatically used. (v14.0.0, current as of September 2021 from unicode.org).

+While fonttable sends all printable Unicode characters to stdout, what characters are _actually_ displayed depends upon what fonts you have installed on your system and if your terminal is setup to use them.

+Optionally, one can specify a particular font using -f fontname to restrict the display to glyphs defined in that font.
+(Requires fontconfig and sixel graphics.)

-Additionally: the Unicode Consortium's ["UnicodeData.txt"](http://unicode.org/Public/UNIDATA/UnicodeData.txt) file does not list CJK characters, but they can be found in the adjacent [Unihan](http://unicode.org/Public/UNIDATA/Unihan.zip) database.
+Note: the Unicode Consortium's ["UnicodeData.txt"](http://unicode.org/Public/UNIDATA/UnicodeData.txt) file does not list CJK characters, but they can be found in the adjacent [Unihan](http://unicode.org/Public/UNIDATA/Unihan.zip) database.
 If you'd like to see them as well, specify "-s"

 ## Installation